Multiplex Network Regression: How do relations drive interactions?: Methodology

 with $S_{{\Omega}}= \sum_{i,j} \Omega_{ij}(\Xi_{ij}-A_{ij})$.

-The distribution in \cref{eq:hyper} is defined by the two quantities $\Xi$ and $\Omega$. $\Omega$ encodes the propensity of pairs of vertices to connect, and $\Xi$ the probability that pairs of vertices are connected because of combinatorial effects, as described in \cite{Casiraghi2016}.
-We assume the entries of the matrix of possible edges $\Xi$ are built according to the configuration model.
-This is the most general way to encode combinatorial effect generated by the different activity, i.e. degree, of vertices.
-It means that vertices that are more active, i.e. have higher degree, are more likely to interact.
-Hence, $\Xi$ is completely defined by $\mathcal I$.
-On the other hand, $\Omega$ depends on the relational layers $\{\mathcal R_l\}_{l\in[1,r]}$ as follows:
+Here, we assume that the entries of the matrix of stub's configuration $\bm\Xi$ are built according to the configuration model.
+This is the most general way to encode combinatorial effect generated by the different activity, i.e., degree, of vertices.
+It means that more active vertices, i.e., have a higher degree, are more likely to interact.
+Hence, $\Xi$ is entirely defined by $\mathcal I$.